 Houston Breast Implant Removal (Breast Explant)

 Plastic surgeons in Houston perform breast explant surgery (aka breast implant removal surgery), for women who would like to remove their breast implants.
 A woman may decide to have breast explant surgery to exchange her current implants for a newer, more innovative implant model.
 She may want to enlarge or reduce the size of her implants, or exchange her current breast implants for a set consisting of a different material (e.g., saline to silicone or vice versa).
-At Lift Plastic Surgery, board-certified plastic surgeons Dr. Truong and Dr. Patel perform breast explant surgery to help women attain the breasts they desire.
+At Lift Plastic Surgery, board-certified plastic surgeon Dr. Patel perform breast explant surgery to help women attain the breasts they desire.

 Reasons Women Have Breast Explant Surgery in Houston